Unlimited Love Tour: Asian leg

 The band performed their first shows on the tour in Asia, with three dates scheduled for February 16, 19 and 21, 2023 in Singapore and Japan.
 For the first time on the tour, "Around the World" appeared late in the band's set during their February 16 show in Singapore.
 The song had been alternated with "Can't Stop" as the band's opening song for the entire tour.
 "Fake as Fu@k" opened the show for only the second time on the tour.

 North American leg II

-A second North American leg of the tour consisting of twelve shows began in March 2023 in Mexico City and concluded on May 28, 2023, in Napa, California, at the BottleRock Napa Valley festival.
+A second North American leg of the tour, consisting of twelve shows, began in March 2023 in Mexico City.
+It concluded on May 28, 2023, in Napa, California, at the BottleRock Napa Valley festival.
 City and Colour, The Mars Volta, The Strokes, Thundercat, St. Vincent, and King Princess will serve as opening acts.

 European leg II

-A thirteen date second European leg began on June 18, 2023, in the Netherlands and wrapped up on July 23 in Glasgow.
-Iggy Pop, The Roots, The Mars Volta and King Princess each served as the opening acts at some of the band's six headlining shows, while the other seven shows saw the band headlining at various festivals.
+A thirteen-date second European leg began on June 18, 2023, in the Netherlands and wrapped up on July 23 in Glasgow.
+Iggy Pop, The Roots, The Mars Volta, and King Princess each served as the opening act at some of the band's six headlining shows, while the other seven shows saw the band headline various festivals.
+Additionally, other artists such as Kid Cudi, Ice Cube, Ken Carson, Otoboke Beaver, Seun Kuti, and Irontom made their guest appearances as well throughout the second European leg of the tour.